riaancornelius/JiraCardPrinter/README.md

 This will generate a file called `output.pdf` with all your tickets.

-### Command line arguments
+#### Command line arguments

-If your files are named something different, or you want to name your output file something different, you can parse in arguments.
+If your files are named something different, or you want to name your output file something different, you can pass in arguments.

 ```
  -h         print help